 The provincial people's government development and reform departments of Social Credit Information management bodies are specifically responsible for the establishment,operation and maintenance of the provincial Social Credit Information platform.
 The provincial Social Credit Information platform is the foundational platform for the establishment of the social credit system in this province, and is to serve as a hub for interconnection and intercommunication of credit information, linking to the national credit information platform and other provincial (municipal and autonomous region) credit information platform.

 Article 7: All levels of people's government shall strengthen the establishment of creditworthiness of government affairs, establish and complete government affairs credit records, and promote disclosure of government affairs information.
 State organs and their staffs shall perform their duties in accordance with law, raise the level of awareness regarding legal compliance and contract performance, and play an exemplary role in the construction of the social credit system.

 Credit service establishments, industry associations, platform enterprises shall obey industry credit protocols and professional ethics norms, shall develop promotional trainings, policy recommendations, and industry information publications, to elevate the capacity and credibility of industry services.

 Enterprises shall establish credit management systems, strengthening credit self-discipline and preventing credit risks.

-The public shall observe self-discipline, increase awareness of creditworthiness and participate in creditworthiness education and credit supervision activities.
+The public shall be trustworthy and self-disciplined, increase awareness of creditworthiness and participate in creditworthiness education and credit supervision activities.